saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ## 2.02 Set Up Sauce Connect
 Duration: 0:03:00

-[Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server and the Sauce Labs virtual machines (such as Jenkins) or real devices that are used for testing.
+[Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy#:~:text=Sauce%20Connect%20Proxy%E2%84%A2%20is,or%20behind%20a%20corporate%20firewall.) is software that enables you to establish a secure connection between applications hosted on an internal server, or other location that is behind a firewall, and the Sauce Labs virtual machines or real devices that are used for testing.
 It also allows you to create a secure connection for uploading tests, application, and source code.

 In many cases, testers need to run their tests on internal sites.
 These can be dev/staging versions of their production site or actual internal sites only employees use.
 In either case, these sites are not available out in the open internet for sauce to access.
 The best, most secure option is to create a connection with Sauce Connect Proxy.
 Sauce Connect Proxy uses a proprietary [TLS protocol](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) to encrypt traffic between Sauce Labs and your network and servers.